 Ashley grew up just south of Okotoks on an acreage, and has always had a passion for animals.
 When she entered into the Primate Behaviour program at the U of C, she knew a career with animals was her calling.
 She is has also completed the Apprenticeship Program and is now working as a trainer.

 Shelley has had a huge passion for animals since she can remember.
 After graduating from college and starting her own business in equine therapy, She realized she had strayed away from her primary passion- working with dogs.
-She successfully completed the dogma Apprenticeship Program and her long term goals are to achieve her CPDT-KA designation.
+She successfully completed the dogma Apprenticeship Program and achieved her goal of receiving her CPDT-KA designation.
 Shelley is particularly interested in working with reactive dogs and further understanding canine behaviour through continuing education.

 Fear Free Certified Professional